Tobyrrr00/DL-Independent-Study/README.md

 For visualization purposes, the script also includes a function that plots the model's accuracy and loss over the epochs.
 This visualization helps to track the model's learning progress over time.
 Finally, the trained model is saved for future use.

-There are two Saved instances.
-Found in the folders genreClassifier and genreClassifier150.
+There is also a saved instance in the folders genreClassifier.
 The difference between the two is the amount of epochs.
-The first was run for 50 and the second for 150 epochs.
+It was runfor 50 epochs.
+You can also see the output (both graphically and in text) of previous runs in the outputs section.
+The output for the saved instance of the model is saved as genreClassifierv2r1.

 How to Run
 To execute this project: